jhpce-jhu/jhpce_mkdocs/docs/slurm/partitions.md

 [^1]: Note that the statistics displayed are for that partition, not the whole cluster.
 Also, memory and CPU use of nodes that are DOWN or in DRAIN are not included in the stats.

-The best way to see the _configuration_ of a partition is with the command [`scontrol`](https://slurm.schedmd.com/archive/slurm-22.05.9/scontrol.html).
+The best way to see the _configuration_ of a partition is with the scontrol command. ([Vendor's scontrol manual page](https://slurm.schedmd.com/archive/slurm-22.05.9/scontrol.html).
+Our [local scontrol tips](../slurm/tips-scontrol.md) page.)
 ```bash linenums="0"
 scontrol show partition partitionname
 ```